OSC/ondemand/README.md

 ![Open ondemand demo demonstrating integration with Open XDMOD; interactive jobs with desktops, Jupyter and visual studio code; file browsing, creation, editing and deletion.](docs/imgs/open_ondemand_demo.gif)

 ## Installation
-Installing Open OnDemand simple, use our prepacked RPM distributions or build from source.
+Installing Open OnDemand simple, use our `.rpm` or `.deb` packages.
 Get started by visiting the [installation instructions] in our documentation.

+### Container demos

+You can use the [hpc toolset tutorial] to demonstrate Open OnDemand before installing on your systems.
+This `docker-compose` project has a full suite of applications like Slurm, Coldfront and of course Open OnDemand.
+It also includes tutorials on how to use and update the applications.

 ## Architecture
 Learn more about Open OnDemand's system architecture and request lifecycle by visiting our <a href="https://osc.github.io/ood-documentation/latest/architecture.html">documentation</a>.